NilPointer-Software/bdfd-wiki/src/bdscript/isNSFW.md

 # $isNSFW
-Returns whether or not the provided channel is NSFW (Not Safe For Work).
+Returns whether the provided channel is NSFW (Not Safe For Work) or not.

 > 🧙‍♂️ 'true' means the channel is NSFW, 'false' means it isn't.